 We have incurred net losses since our inception, and we expect to continue to incur net losses in the future.
 To date, we have funded our operations from the sale of equity and debt securities in private transactions and in the capital markets, and by means of credit facilities and other financing arrangements.
 We expect to continue to incur significant operating expenses as we implement our business strategy, which include development, sales and marketing, and general and administrative expenses and, as a result, we expect to incur additional losses and continued negative cash flow from operations for the foreseeable future.
 We will need to generate significant revenues to achieve profitability.
-We cannot assure you that we will ever generate sufficient revenues to achieve profitability.
 If we do achieve profitability in some future period, we cannot assure you that we can sustain profitability on a quarterly or annual basis in the future.
 If our revenues grow more slowly than we anticipate or if our operating expenses exceed our expectations or cannot be adjusted accordingly, our business, operating results and financial condition will be materially and adversely affected.